CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: February 6, 2022 10:00 AM
+date: February 13, 2022 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
-banner_image: /images/uploads/f-06.jpg
+banner_image: /images/uploads/adonai.jpg
 priority: true
 ---
-February 6, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.
+February 13, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.

-Scripture Reading: Psalm 138
+Scripture Reading: Jeremiah 17:5-10

-Sermon: The 7 Names of God ~ El-Shaddai
+Sermon: The 7 Names of God ~ Adonai

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.